-Aggressive behavior is a problem many cat owners face.
+Cat aggression is a behavior problem many owners face.
 There are several reasons that cats may show aggression towards people and other animals.
 It is important to understand the root of your cat's aggression when trying to correct this unwanted behavior.
-Before you try and correct this behavior, you should first consult your vet about the problem.
-A change in your cat's behavior is often the result of illness.
-Please take any cat that has only recently become aggressive to your vet to be checked for illness or injury.
+Before you try and correct this behavior, you should first consult your vet to check for illness or injury.
+A change in your cat's behavior is often the first sign of illness.

 Listed below are different types of aggressive behaviors and possible solutions.